zpenoyre/illustrisAPI/README.md

     getGalaxy(whichGalaxy, fields, simulation='Illustris-1', snapshot=135)

   And finally there's the get(path, ...) command.
 This is doing the actual pulling from online, you hopefully won't need to touch it.
+  P.s. there's also a half built getTree function to trace a galaxy back through time.
+Check the wiki for more details!

 ______Installation: